facelessuser/backrefs/docs/src/markdown/index.md

     - `\L\cTEST \cTEST\E` --> `Test Test`

 ## Unicode Properties

+!!! new "New in 5.0"
+    5.0 brings significant improvements and bug fixes to Unicode property handling.
+Properties are sensitive to the `ASCII` flag along with more extensive testing and bug fixes.

 A number of various Unicode properties are supported in Backrefs, but only for Re as Regex already has its own implementation of Unicode properties.
 Some properties may not be available on certain Python versions due to the